This article was originally published in 2015 and has been completely updated in 2020.

-Communicators invariably have to battle to prove the worth of their activities in dollars.
+As communicators, we invariably have to battle to prove the worth of our activities in dollars.
 Here’s a case study of how US consultant Angela Sinickas helped one client to prove the value of her internal communication.

 A division of the former Pharmacia Corporation had identified five goals.
 One was to increase sales of their highest profit-margin product, a goal they exceeded.
 They did this without increasing the advertising or PR for this product, or by changing the sales incentive plan.
 The main method used was increased internal communication, especially with sales employees.